New South Wales Consolidated Acts

 (3) A person while acting under this clause is entitled to be paid such remuneration (including travelling and subsistence allowances) as the Governor may from time to time determine.

-(a) a vacancy in the office of Commissioner or Assistant Commissioner shall be regarded as an absence from office of Commissioner or Assistant Commissioner, and
+(a) a vacancy in the office of a Commissioner or an Assistant Commissioner is to be regarded as an absence from office of a Commissioner or Assistant Commissioner, and

-(b) an Assistant Commissioner shall be regarded as absent from office as an Assistant Commissioner during any period when the Assistant Commissioner acts in the office of the Commissioner pursuant to an appointment under this clause.
+(b) an Assistant Commissioner is to be regarded as absent from office as an Assistant Commissioner during any period when the Assistant Commissioner acts in the office of a Commissioner pursuant to an appointment under this clause.

-(1) The office of Commissioner is a full-time office.
+(1) The office of the Chief Commissioner is a full-time office.

-(2) The office of Assistant Commissioner may be a full-time office or a part-time office, according to the terms of appointment.
+(3) The office of an Assistant Commissioner may be a full-time office or a part-time office, according to the terms of appointment.

-(1) Subject to this Schedule, the Commissioner shall hold office for such term not exceeding 5 years as may be specified in the instrument of appointment, but is eligible (if otherwise qualified) for re-appointment.
+(1) Subject to this Schedule, a Commissioner holds office for such term not exceeding 5 years as may be specified in the instrument of appointment, but is eligible (if otherwise qualified) for re-appointment.

-(3) A person may not hold the office of Assistant Commissioner for terms totalling more than 7 years.
+(4) A person may not hold the office of an Assistant Commissioner for terms totalling more than 5 years.

 (2) A determination does not operate so as to reduce the rate at which remuneration is payable during the person’s current term of office.